proccole/kabu/README.md

 ## What is Kabu?

-Kabu is a MEV bot framework, currently under heavy development.
+Kabu is a backrunning bot, currently under heavy development.
+It continues the journey of [loom](https://github.com/dexloom/loom).
+Since then many breaking changes have been made to revm, reth and alloy.
+The goal here is to make everything work again and modernize the codebase.
+Currently, Kabu is a work in progress and not yet ready for production use.

 ## Kabu is opinionated
 - Kabu will only support exex and json-rpc.